-The following persons and companies have prepared or certified a statement, report or valuation on behalf of the Company as follows during the twelve months ended December 31, 2008, and to the date of this Annual Information Form: (i) Ernst & Young LLP, Chartered Accountants, prepared an audit report as auditors of the Company, in connection with the audit of the Company's annual financial statements for the year ended December 31, 2008; and (ii) P&E Mining Consultants Inc. ("P&E") prepared an updated NI 43-101 resource estimate technical report on the Company's Changkeng Gold Project, Guangdong Province, China.
+The following persons and companies have prepared or certified a statement, report or valuation on behalf of the Company as follows during the twelve months ended December 31, 2010, and to the date of this Annual Information Form: (i) The Company's auditor, PricewaterhouseCoopersLLP, are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia and prepared an audit report as auditors of the Company, in connection with the audit of the

+Company's annual financial statements for the year ended December 31, 2010; and (ii) P&E Mining Consultants Inc. ("P&E") prepared an updated NI 43-101 resource estimate technical report on the Company's Changkeng Gold Project, Guangdong Province, China.